RodrigoSilvaPereira/RodrigoSilvaPereira/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

-  - 💬 I am 18 years old, currently living in Brazil.
-I have basic knowledge in English and practical knowledge in SQL, Java, PHP and Web Development.
-I am also a computer teacher in a course school, which has helped me develop important skills such as creativity, communication, versatility, analytical ability, and resourcefulness in speaking.
+  - 💬 I am 18 years old and currently live in Brazil.
+I have basic knowledge in English and practical knowledge in SQL, NoSQL, Java, JavaScript, Python and Web Development.
+I am currently an intern in the Compass UOL scholarship program, working in the area of ​​cloud computing, deepening my knowledge in Linux, Python and AWS Clouding

   - ⚡ I enjoy reading, whether it's a good book, manga, or anything with words, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and to problem solving. \o/
 </details>